Knowing How to Write Effective Investor Updates Is More Important Than Founders Think

 On top of all the responsibilities that come with running a startup, as a founder, putting together an investor update can feel like a chore.
 Though it may be a task you want to keep putting off on your to-do list, keeping your investors engaged and in-the-loop is very important.
-Here’s a breakdown of what you should include in an effective investor update.
+Here’s a breakdown of how to write an effective investor update and what you should include.

-There’s no one-size-fits-all template here, but there are definitely a few key sections you want to be sure to always cover in your investor updates.
+There’s no one-size-fits-all solution, but there are definitely a few key sections you want to be sure to always cover in your investor updates.
+Once you’ve established your typical investor update, you can use it as a template moving forward.

 Executive Summary